 High Peaks Trails Guide and Map Pack (14th Edition)

-The lands on South Dix are administered by the New York State Department of Environmental Conservation (DEC).
+The New York State Department of Environmental Conservation (DEC) administers the lands on South Dix.
 The DEC works with numerous organizations to maintain the trails, primitive campsites, and lean-tos.
 In the Adirondacks, the maintenance is done by a volunteer force and the Adirondack Mountain Club professional trail crew.
-It must be noted that the herd path to South Dix and other peaks in the lower Dix Range are not maintained.
+It must be noted that the herd path to South Dix and other peaks in the lower Dix Range is not maintained.

 Underfoot is a movement to change the name of South Dix to Carson Peak.
-Along with Grace Peak, formally East Dix, the Grace Peak Committee in 2005 has petitioned the Geographic Names Information System (GNIS) to change the name of South Dix to Carson Peak.
+Along with Grace Peak, formally East Dix, the Grace Peak Committee in 2005 has petitioned the Geographic Names Information System (GNIS) to change South Dix’s name to Carson Peak.
 Russell M.L.
-Carson (1884–1961), was a writer who wrote Peaks and People of the Adirondacks, publications for the Adirondack Mountain Club, and columns in regional newspapers.
+Carson (1884–1961) was a writer who wrote Peaks and People of the Adirondacks, publications for the Adirondack Mountain Club, and columns in regional newspapers.
 He served as the President of the Adirondack Mountain Club and was a charter member.
-In his community of Glens Falls besides owning his own insurance company he was a local board member for Glens Falls Union Free School for 35 years and Rotary Member.
+In his community of Glens Falls, besides owning his own insurance company, he was a local board member for Glens Falls Union Free School for 35 years and Rotary Member.
 Carson was instrumental in the renaming of North Seward to Donaldson Mountain.

 Hiking South Dix is not done as a single climb.
-It must be climbed in combination with at least one other peak in the Dix Range.
+South Dix must be climbed in combination with at least one other peak in the Dix Range.
 It is usually done as part of a traverse of the Dix Range.

 Unless coming from Dix Mountain, other routes will require a slide climb.
 In all practicality, any way you go, you’ll most likely encounter a slide.